 Most prosciutti are generally made the same way with slight differences.
 Prosciutto di Modena is made with the thighs of selected white pigs.
 While similar to the Parma, it is described as having a pleasant aroma and delicate taste.

-I'll be slowly completing this post to add the following types of prosciutti: Prosciutto Veneto, Berico-Euganeo, Prosciutto di Norcia, Prosciutto di Carpegna, Prosciutto Toscano, Jamon de Bosses
+Other types of Prosciutto include: Prosciutto Veneto, Berico-Euganeo, Prosciutto di Norcia, Prosciutto di Carpegna, Prosciutto Toscano, Jamon de Bosses.